Massages gives you back a positive energy and reduces stress.

 This valuable training has only strengthened my interest in taking care of others, and thus to transmit a certain serenity in a meditative state.

-Certified since 2017 in KO-BI-DO face massage / facial massage (Japanese natural face lift) I express with passion all my creativity in this new hand choreography.
-Your face is transformed during the massaging process and I associate this gesture with that of sculpture.
+Apprentice of Dr.Shogo Mochizuki since 2019 in KOBIDO® massage, Japanese skincare and natural face lift) I express with passion all my creativity in this hand choreography.
+Your face is transformed during the massage and I largely associate this gesture with sculpture.

 I continue with passion different teachings which allow me to create a complete and unique care that nourishes beauty both inside and outside.

-It was love at first sight for the Basque country, and I decided to settle in Biarritz where I base my practice and founded YTOKO.
+It was love at first sight for the Basque country, and I decided to settle in Biarritz where I based my practice and founded YTOKO.

 My passion for arts, design, photography and crafts constantly feeds me and is a great source of inspiration to develop Ytoko’s visual identity.